ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 {{site.data.keyword.vmwaresolutions_short}} builds on VMware technology to significantly streamline the deployment and management of these software-defined data centers in the IBM public cloud.
 Using {{site.data.keyword.vmwaresolutions_short}}, it is now possible to deploy portions of the standard reference architecture to the {{site.data.keyword.cloud_notm}} automatically rather than manually.
 Environments that previously took weeks to deploy and configure can now be provisioned in a matter of hours.

-This ease of deployment allows you to focus on implementing solutions on top of VMware rather than building your environment.
-With environments at your quick disposal, you can build both hybrid cloud solutions spanning your private cloud and the IBM public cloud, and cloud-native solutions in the IBM public cloud.
+This ease of deployment provides you the opportunity to focus on implementing solutions on top of VMware rather than building your environment.
+With environments at your quick disposal, you can build both hybrid cloud solutions that span your private cloud and the IBM public cloud, and cloud-native solutions in the IBM public cloud.
 By combining multiple deployments, you can easily add disaster recovery or high availability capabilities to your solutions.

-Now let's take a look under the hood of the {{site.data.keyword.vmwaresolutions_short}} architecture.
-You'll gain an understanding of the different components that are part of the solution, and how they work together to provision and manage your software-defined data center in the {{site.data.keyword.cloud_notm}}.
-You'll also learn about the network topology and several options you have for connecting to your environment.
+As we take a look under the hood of the {{site.data.keyword.vmwaresolutions_short}} architecture, you gain an understanding of the different components that are part of the solution.
+In addition, how the components work together to provision and manage your software-defined data center in the {{site.data.keyword.cloud_notm}}, the network topology, and several options you have for connecting to your environment.

-## IBM Cloud for VMware Solutions basics
+## VMware Solutions basics

 Your software-defined data centers are provisioned and managed by using the [{{site.data.keyword.vmwaresolutions_short}} console](https://cloud.ibm.com/infrastructure/vmware-solutions/console).
 You log in to the console by using your IBMid account.